Joel Castro Kraftchenko

 Flinders University.

 Dr Castro’s research focuses on studying the sensory afferents innervating visceral organs, to understand how pain is detected from these sites.
-He investigates the ion channels/receptors expressed within these afferents (which govern their function); how these afferents are altered in animal models of endometriosis, IBD and IBS, and what changes in ion channel/receptor expression occur, to trigger these alterations and cause chronic visceral pain.
+He investigates the ion channels/receptors expressed within these afferents (which govern their function); how these afferents are altered in animal models of endometriosis, and what changes in ion channel/receptor expression occur, to trigger these alterations and cause chronic visceral pain.

 As a principal investigator: